 Bright Expectations egg donors receive $8,000 to $10,000 per cycle.
+We aim to provide one of the best egg donor compensation packages in the industry.
 Many donors use this money to pursue further education, travel the world, start up their own small business, or just save for a rainy day.

 You will receive a portion of your donor fee once you start injectable medications and the remaining amount within five business days of your egg retrieval.

 - If your egg donation cycle requires travel, we will provide airfare, hotel, meals, and ground transportation for you and a companion if you choose to bring one.